Task Structure

 Environment

 The environment definition is placed in an environment/ folder.
 Harbor does not require any specific file to exist in that directory.
 Which file is required depends on the environment type being used for the evaluation.
-For example, to use --env docker, the DockerEnvironment class checks that an environment/Dockerfile is present.
+For example, to use --env docker, the DockerEnvironment class accepts any of: [environment].docker_image, an environment/Dockerfile, or environment/docker-compose.yaml.
+Setting docker_image lets you omit the Dockerfile when using a pre-built image.
+If you omit both environment/Dockerfile and environment/docker-compose.yaml, any other files in environment/ are uploaded into the container workdir when the environment starts.
+Use --force-build only when you have a Dockerfile and want to rebuild from source instead of pulling the pre-built image.
 Different environment types could require other files to be present (e.g. an Apptainer environment could check for an image.def file).
+Most cloud sandbox providers only support Dockerfile defined environments and not docker compose.

-There are a few special paths in the environment's filesystem:
+There are a few special paths in the environment's filesystem (Linux paths shown; Windows containers use the C: drive equivalents — C:/logs, C:/tests, C:/solution):

 | Path | Description |